 But now they had a new problem: gathering the staggering amount of resources needed to even begin production.
 "It was about three months until Citadel launched at this point," Jerzii says.
 "We were never going to fill the kind of demand we had to build a citadel before they launch."
 He tells me that himself, Noobman, and others placed characters within New Eden's most popular trade hubs, aggressively buying up all the materials they could.
 Elsewhere, other Hard Knocks pilots had given up their murderous ways to focus on aiding in other efforts, like manufacturing, hauling resources, and other logistical tasks.

-Hard Knocks began stockpiling resources and manufacturing on March 16th and by April 19th they had finally built the entirety of the components necessary for their Keepstar.
-On April 27th, when the Citadel update went live, Hard Knocks ferried hundreds of components and the blueprint to a station in high-security space, and began to assemble the Keepstar.
+Hard Knocks began stockpiling resources and manufacturing on March 16 and by April 19 they had finally gathered the entirety of the components necessary for their Keepstar.
+On April 27, 2016, when the Citadel update went live, Hard Knocks ferried hundreds of components and the blueprint to a station in high-security space, and began to assemble the Keepstar.
 Twenty days later, it was finished.
 But Hard Knocks now faced an even greater challenge.
 How the were they going to get the damn thing back home?

 In EVE Online, each star system is connected by stargates that lead to neighboring systems, forming a vast tangle of pathways players can use to travel the galaxy of New Eden.
 They are strategic chokepoints, and it's not uncommon for stargates to be the center of EVE's epic battles.
 But around 4,000 star systems aren't connected by stargates at all.
 Instead, unstable wormholes stitch them together with the known universe for brief periods of time before collapsing and reopening with a brand new connection.
 This is where Hard Knocks calls home.